elasticio/elasticio.github.io/content/_components/jdbc/index.md

 | Oracle     | `1521` | compatible with Oracle Database 8.1.7 - 12.1.0.2 |
 | MSSQL     | `1433` | compatible with Microsoft SQL Server 2008 R2 and higher |

+## Completeness Matrix

+The [component completeness](completeness-matrix) matrix gives the technical details about Salesforce objects this component covers.

 ### Connection URI

 Provide hostname of the server, e.g. ``acme.com``